Can't Find the Answer? Ask Us HERE!

 What is Plastic Primer?

 For soft plastics KBS Coatings offers Fusion FPP Flexible Plastics Primer.
-For hard plastics Fusion SEP Self-Etching Primer is recommended.
+For hard plastics, Fusion SEP Self-Etching Primer is recommended.

 What's the Best Primer for Soft Plastics?